openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 But how do you accurately measure the speed between two servers?

-Someone use ftp, scp or other file transfer protocols, these can give some indication, but probably you™ll measure the limit of your disks or CPU.
+Someone use ftp, scp or other file transfer protocols, these can give some indication, but probably youâ€™ll measure the limit of your disks or CPU.

 In this article I will show you 3 way to measure the bandwidth from the command line, without using the disks. (...)